Grin Events Logo

 • Determine if this is going to be an employee-only or family-friendly event.

-• Meeting families gives your team insight into each other’s lives; having employees only encourages more conversations between co-workers.
+• Meeting families gives your team insight into each other’s lives.
+An employee-only event encourages more conversations between coworkers.

 2.)
 Pick a day and time.

 • From our informal research, most people appreciate a team building activity scheduled during work hours.
-We recommend a late lunch activity.
-For example, plan the picnic from 11 am – 3 pm and then give people the rest of the afternoon off.
+We recommend a late lunch.
+For example, plan the picnic from 11 am – 3 pm, then give people the rest of the afternoon off.

-• If including families, weekends probably work best and we’ve found Sunday mornings are well attended.
-We recommend 10 am – 2 pm.
+• If you’re including families, weekends work best.
+We’ve found Sunday mornings draw a good crowd — we recommend 10 am – 2 pm.

 • Regardless of the time, the ideal picnic length is 3–4 hours.
 We don’t recommend anything longer.